Jack Sealy

+Jonathan Jack Sealy (born 4 May 1987) is a former professional footballer who played as a right back.
+Born in England, he played for the Hong Kong national team.

 Early years

-Jack Sealy is the son of former Queen's Park Rangers and Eastern player Tony Sealy.
+Sealy is the son of former Queen's Park Rangers and Eastern player Tony Sealy.
 Jack is of Barbadian descent through his paternal grandfather.
 He was born in England and but later became a naturalised Hong Konger.
 From an early age he represented the Hong Kong Football Club and by the age of 12 was playing football in adult social leagues, the Yau Yee League, before making the step up to the Hong Kong Second Division at the age of 16.

 Club career

 HKFC

-Jack Sealy played for HKFC from 1999 (promoted to the first team in 2005), with his father Tony Sealy as his coach.
+Sealy played for HKFC from 1999 (promoted to the first team in 2005), with his father Tony Sealy as his coach.
 He scored an own goal in the 0–6 loss to Kitchee on 23 September 2010.
 He missed a scoring chance and then scored an own goal in the 2–4 defeat to Fourway Rangers on 17 December 2010.

 Sun Hei

-Jack Sealy signed for Sun Hei in June 2011.
+Sealy signed for Sun Hei in June 2011.
 He made his debut for Sun Hei on 3 September 2011 in the league match against Kitchee.

 South China

-Jack Sealy moved to South China in July 2012 to further his career.
+Sealy moved to South China in July 2012 to further his career.
 On 29 September 2012, Dhiego Martins scored in stoppage time from an inch-perfect cross from Sealy, helping the club beat rivals Kitchee 1–0.
 Sealy scored his first league goal for South China against Yokohama FC Hong Kong on 15 February 2014.

 Changchun Yatai

-On 27 December 2015, South China announced that Jack Sealy had signed with Chinese Super League club Changchun Yatai on a five-year contract.
+On 27 December 2015, South China announced that Sealy had signed with Chinese Super League club Changchun Yatai on a five-year contract.
 He left for his new club in January 2016.